Photos Like a Pro -

 five years of photos when his

 hard drive crashed ... every photo

 All it takes is a failed computer disk, failed device

-storage or a lost/stolen device.
+storage or a lost/stolen smartphone.
 Don't let this happen to you.

 Do an internet search to learn how to back up

 each device you use ... it will be well worth your

 Preserve Your Memories